 The last iconic French perfume I want to share is one that I believe represents the contemporary Parisian woman.
 Rive Gauche refers to the left bank of Paris, south of the river Seine.
 This was historically the intellectual center of Paris where the writers, thought leaders, and artists hung out during Paris’ golden age.

-With fresh scents of bergamot and rose, fresh scents of vetiver, oakmoss, and musk merge to create a dewy Parisian fragrance.
+Fresh scents of bergamot, rose, vetiver, oakmoss, and musk merge to create a dewy Parisian fragrance.
 Launched in 1970, it captures the bohemian spirit of the 70s in a bottle, created by Michel Hy.
 Meant for the woman who loves living in a busy metropolitan city, Rive Gauche is the perfect fragrance for a woman who is constantly evolving with the times.

-There are many more amazing French perfumes that could appear on this list but I hope this gave you a good idea of the French fragrances that I’ve stood the test of time.
+Many more amazing French perfumes could appear on this list but I hope this gave you a good idea of the French fragrances that I’ve stood the test of time.
 The best French perfumes aren’t always the most popular, but rather those that have been appreciated by women with good taste.

 There are two perfumes that I would have loved to include on this list but sadly they have been discontinued.
-If you’re into vintage perfumes then I recommend taking a look on eBay for these timeless iconic perfumes: Lanvin Arpège (1927) and Jean Patou Joy (1935).
+If you’re into vintage perfumes then take a look on eBay for these timeless iconic perfumes: Lanvin Arpège (1927) and Jean Patou Joy (1935).

 Finding your signature scent is something that can take years.
 Don’t hesitate to visit Sephora or your local beauty store and test out several perfumes to find which one you like the best.
 When researching this article, I noticed that once someone finds their signature scent, they tend to stick with it for a lifetime!